dajanajovanovic/PISiBP-projekat/README.md

 # ProjectApp – Microservice Form Platform

-A web application for creating, sharing, and analyzing online forms, built with .NET Core / Python (FastAPI) and a microservice architecture.
+A web application for creating, sharing, and analyzing online forms, built with React + Python (FastAPI) and a microservice architecture.
 Each service runs independently and communicates via REST APIs.

 ## Architecture Overview